Azure/azure-sdk-for-js/sdk/communication/communication-call-automation/README.md

 ### Browser support
 #### JavaScript Bundle
 To use this client library in the browser, first you need to use a bundler.
-For details on how to do this, please refer to our [bundling documentation](build_doc).
+For details on how to do this, please refer to our [bundling documentation][build_doc].

 ## Key concepts
 | Name                 | Description                                                                                                                                                                                                                                                                                                                              |